-There are a number of negative environmental impacts expected to arise as a result of all three options, which is inevitable due to the conflict between preserving the environment and housebuilding.
+Recommendations Recommendations and Mitigation Measures: There are a number of negative environmental impacts expected to arise as a result of all three options, which is three options, which is inevitable due to the conflict between preserving the environment and housebuilding.
+Mitigati housebuilding.
 Mitigation measures should be required within the policy requirements for each site, and should be assessed on a site-by-site basis based on the detailed information provided for each site, and its individual assessments in Appendix 4.
+Preferred В